Next Page

 3. Contact their CCI supervisor and DFPS Worker Safety Support.

 Staff consider their own safety before, during, and after visits to child care operations and their interactions with others.
-In addition to precautions described in DFPS Personal Safety policy (available on the DFPS intranet only), safety precautions may include any of the following:
+In addition to precautions described in OP-6115 DFPS Employee Personal Safety policy (available on the DFPS intranet only), safety precautions may include any of the following:

 • Reviewing the compliance history of the operation to assess its previous response to intervention from the agency.